Year 12 certification rates

 - In 2011 the SACE Board of South Australia introduced a new qualification listing, replacing the HESS General subjects with 'Tertiary Admissions Subjects' (TAS).
 Data included students at SA contact schools completing the SACE requirements and students receiving a Record of Achievement for completion of at least one full year (20 credit) Stage 2 SACE subject.
 Both NT and SA showed an increase in completions due to this.
 This has added to the increase in certification rates since 2011.

-Sources: Australian Government Department of Education, Skills and Employment, derived from data supplied by state and territory curriculum, assessment and certification authorities; ABS, Cat.
-No. 3101.0, Australian Demographic Statistics, Estimated Residential Population.
+Sources: Australian Government Department of Education, Skills and Employment, derived from data supplied by state and territory curriculum, assessment and certification authorities; ABS, National, state and territory population.

 Please refer to the user guide for information on how to use the data portal.